-The Internal Audit Section derives authority from the Audit and Standards Committee, the Council and statute (Section 151 Local Government Act 1972 and the Accounts and Audit Regulations 2015)
+The Internal Audit Section derives authority from the Audit and Standards Committee, the Council and statute (Section 151 Local Government Act 1972 and the Accounts and Audit Regulations 2015).

-In accordance with the organisation's Standing Financial Instructions (or equivalent), Internal Auditors will (without necessarily giving prior notice) have access to all records (including those of a confidential nature) and employees of the organisation.
+In accordance with the organisation's Financial Regulations, Internal Auditors will (without necessarily giving prior notice) have access to all records (including those of a confidential nature) and employees of the organisation.